 When she shuddered uncontrollably against him, he raised his head, breathing harshly.
 Then, exercising supreme self-control he took his time and entered her.
 After she cried out, he waited for a couple of seconds before he began to move his hips slowly at first and then faster as his desire consumed him.

-The light the street streamed into the room, bathing the two naked bodies.
+The light from the street streamed into the room, bathing the two naked bodies.
 Grunts and moans filled the room.
 The lovemaking lasted for a while.
 He withdrew seconds before he came.
 He rolled onto his back, spent.
 They lay there for some time then, she got up and went into the bathroom.
 She used the toilet and didn’t panic when she saw the blood.
 It was to be expected.
 It was her first time.
 She cleaned herself up as best as she could and then returned to the room to get dressed.

 He did the same.
 Minutes later, they left the hotel and he took her home.
 When they were standing outside of the front door, facing each other, he asked her.
 “Now that you know I’m married, will you change your mind about studying in London again?”